 Once you pick your genre (rated by popularity from A-C) then you pick the type of game.
 Make sure the two matches otherwise you will get poor sales.
 Once you pick the two (you can unlock more by training employees or hiring very skilled ones) you have to choose someone to design the game.
 Each employee has four types of ratings ranging from Program, Scenario, Graphics, and Sound.
 The scenario is what you want for people designing the game to start with.
 Once you choose this they will start pumping icons into a few of the four categories to make your game good: Fun, Creativity, Graphics, and Sound.
 When you start out your games won’t be very good, but after a few years, they will be.

 Once this is all done and depending on the type of quality you chose for your game (the higher the quality the more money it costs) Your percentage complete ticker will start climbing.
 Depending on how skilled your developers are your four areas will increase.
 When the game is 40% done you will be asked to choose someone to boost the graphics.
 You can use the people you have or hire someone else to do it and this can cost lots of money if you choose someone with a high graphics rating.
 When the game is 80% done you will be asked to boost the sound and the same applies.
 Once the game is done you will start the debugging process and this can add lots of research data (use this to level up employees) and doesn’t really impact you negatively if you have a lot of bugs.

-When you start leveling up employees, the games get better and sales go up with high areas in-game design.
-During points of the year, you will get to go to Gamedex and accumulate fans to boosts sales as well as the awards show at the end of the year to earn extra prize money.
-After a while you will start earning millions of dollars and be able to hire more people and move into bigger offices.
-Eventually, you can fire people with low skills and start moving higher skilled people in and then your scores start going to 9’s and 10’s.
+When you start leveling up employees, the games get better and sales go up with high areas of in-game design.
+During points of the year, you will get to go to Gamedex and accumulate fans to boost sales as well as the awards show at the end of the year to earn extra prize money.
+After a while, you will start earning millions of dollars and be able to hire more people and move into bigger offices.
+Eventually, you can fire people with low skills and start moving higher-skilled people in, and then your scores start going to 9’s and 10s.